 The Grapevine – July 2019

-As you might expect, a project such as Abandoned Roads of Nova Scotia requires quite an investment of time and money.
-Time spent researching, driving, photographing, hiking, writing, editing, mapping, and publishing.
+A pursuit like this requires a massive investment of time and money.
+Time for researching, driving, hiking, photographing, writing, editing, mapping, and publishing.
 Money for travel expenses, food, lodging, camera equipment, and hosting fees for this website.
-For a project that is free for all to use – just as public right-of-ways should always remain – Abandoned Roads of Nova Scotia is certainly not free of cost for me to pursue.
+For a project that I’ve made free for all to use – as public right-of-ways should always remain – Abandoned Roads of Nova Scotia is far from free to pursue.
 But that doesn’t stop me loving it with all my heart.

 As a working artist, I survive on what meager income I gather from what I’m able to create day-to-day.
 There’s a long list of roads still to map in the province, and I’m not about to run out of adventures any time soon.
 If you’ve got a little spare change, here’s how you can use it to make a big difference in this project.

-Patreon – Support my work for as little as $1 a month.
+Patreon – Support my work for as little as $1 per month.

 PayPal – If you prefer a one-off donation.